lethal233/lethal233.github.io/_pages/about.md

   - In Software Quality Lab (SQLab), supervised by Prof. Yepang Liu
   - GPA Top 5% ranking in class

-# Publications

-Oops, there is not any publications now~

 # Honors and Awards

 - The First Class (Top 5%) of the Merit Student Scholarship, SUSTech, Oct.
 2019, 2020, 2021